KurtSchneider0/cdk-appsync-notes/README.md

 # cdk-appsync-notes

 A cdk project that creates an AppSync API with Lambda Functions as resolvers.
-It is also connected with Cognito UserPool.
+It is also connected with a Cognito UserPool.